-This know that in the last days perilous times shall come (2 Timothy 3:1).
-The last days began with the birth of Christ and will end in Christ's return to set up His kingdom.
-The prediction of perilous times reveals what will occur in the final days of the church age:
+Apostle Paul wrote: This know that in the last days perilous times shall come (2 Timothy 3:1).
+It was noted that the last days began with the birth of Christ and will end in Christ's return to set up His kingdom.
+The prediction of perilous times reveals what will occur in the final days of the church age.

 Men shall be lovers of their own selves, covetous (money lovers), boasters, proud, blasphemers, disobedience to parents, unthankful, unholy, without natural affection, trucebreakers, false accusers, incontinent (without self-control), fierce, despisers of those that are good, traitors, heady (reckless), high-minded, lovers of pleasures more than lovers of God; having a form of godliness, but denying the power thereof; from such turn away (2 Timothy 3:2-5).